 If you were to attend a Couples Valentine Party, you would expect dancing, right?

 But depending on the crowd you choose (and how many), getting people to actually follow your lead and begin dancing may be a little tricky.
 I like parties to have some sort of activity besides just gabbing and eating (both of which I enjoy doing… don’t get me wrong).

 I knew I couldn’t count on dancing as a set activity with our expected numbers.
 So I planned two games that were both a huge hit.

 The first game I handed out after people had settled into their seats and had been chatting for a little while.
-This game, I like to call the “Couples Game”, has a list of questions that each person answers individually and then compares their answers with their partner’s to see how well they both know each other.
+This game, I like to call the “Couples Game“, has a list of questions that each person answers individually and then compares their answers with their partner’s to see how well they both know each other.
 It’s like the newly wed game or something of that sort.
-I designed these game cards for this party in mind (and I will have a post with the free download for you soon!).
+I designed these game cards for this party in mind (just click on the image to take you to download the game cards!).

 This game was fun for each couple as well as for the group.
 Guests used the cards as conversation pieces as they went around their tables asking what each couple had answered.

 The second game definitely put people out of their comfort zone but everyone had a blast.
 It’s a card game called Funny Bones.
 It’s like a standup twister game for couples.